 To me, this was the highlight of exploring Puglia.
 I have seen photos of the Trulli but to see them in person, to walk the small streets with them surrounding you was amazing.
 They are all the same; yet different.
 Different doors (you know I love doors!) and different symbols on the roofs.
 Most of the roofs are the same but every once in a while you see one that has been redone and it has some brownish tones to it instead of the plain grey slate.
 You can read more about this amazing trip on our post, Alberobello

 To reach this town, we had to take the train and a bus.
 It took about 1.5 hours from Conversano.
 We saw some beautiful countryside while riding the bus; another great reason to take public transportation.
 We enjoyed walking this charming town with its gleaming white marble streets.

 This town on the cliffs of the Adriatic Sea with its spectacular crystal clear turquoise water was breathtaking.
 We actually visited this town twice.
 Once in March and then again in April.
 What a difference a month makes when it comes to tourists.
 In March we practically had this town to ourselves; when we returned in April the streets were already packed.
 This was a special town that we really enjoyed walking the streets, watching the store owners clean and spiff up their storefronts for the upcoming tourist season, the fishermen casting their lines off the cliffs, and just watching the beautiful waves roll in.
 This town is a must if you are in southern Italy.

 This town is famous for cliff diving.
-We have a great post on this town posting next week – don’t miss it!
+See our post on Polignano

 We were sad to leave Conversano on April 23rd.
 The wonderful family we rented the house from were so wonderful and so were the people of Conversano.
 Y-E-S… Conversano is in the running for a place we would want to purchase a home and settle down.
 If you missed it, you can read more about this wonderful hidden gem here Conversano.